monktastic/no-more-contempt/scratch/endless-summary.md

 The truth is that there's a part of every one of us secretly fighting to keep evil alive — and this part is infinitely more clever than we can fathom.

-Darkness exists within us all, but it carefully hides itself from our conscious awareness by keeping our attention fixated perpetually outward, on the darkness "out there," where we feel compelled to viciously attack it in hopes of subduing it.
-There's just one "small problem" with this plan: it doesn't work.
-It's not even _supposed_ to work.
-Our vicious behavior is actually our darkness telegraphing itself to our enemies, making them see us as evil.
-This helps them feel _more_ justified in their misbehavior, because they are perceiving genuine darkness.
-We then take as proof that _they_ are evil, thus licensing us to escalate.
-This is not a "problem" with the plan; it _is_ the plan.

 If you look carefully enough into your mind while mocking, shaming, or contemptuously judging your enemies, you will see that this whole plan is already laid out in advance.
 In fact, it is there from the first instant you feel contempt for anyone; that is, choose to perceive them as _fundamentally defective_ or yourself as intrinsically superior.
 It doesn't matter who they are or what they have done.
 It is _always_ your darkness hiding itself from you so that it may radiate itself freely into the world.
 The above pattern is just one of countless ways in which it does so.
 One way or another, it _always_ leaks.
 You can see this clearly if you look.
 The problem is that we choose not to look — and it is precisely this "looking away" that is the secret mechanism behind all the evil there ever was.

-"Bad people" know perfectly well that they are doing wrong — or rather, part of them knows, but this knowledge is very carefully shielded from conscious self-reflection, so that it doesn't _feel_ wrong.
-All they hear are their own clever justifications.
-This self-deception is telegraphed through their eyes, and it makes us want to hate them. _We_ see the part of them that knows, but they only see the part that doesn't.
-This is the core trick of the darkness, and what draws us into hatred.
-The deepest part of us can see that the evil is not intrinsic to their minds; that it is a kind of infection that can always be cleared with the right "medicine."
-But our darkness reminds us that if we choose malice, nobody will blame us.
-In fact, nobody will even be able to tell the difference.
-We're only "fighting evil," after all, and how could that ever be wrong?
-It is only by seeing how the darkness so easily seduces us — the "good people" — that we begin to appreciate how terrifyingly lost the "bad people" are.

 Evil only requires looking away from our inner Light and toward our clever justifications.
 The longer we look away, the harder it becomes to tell them apart, or to even remember that there is an "inner Light," and that choosing it matters profoundly.
 We increasingly confuse it with the clever voice in our head that masquerades _as_ the Light but just happens to align with our interests and agendas, until finally, the identity theft is complete.
 This confusion, or decision to look away, is infectious.
 We convince ourselves that our intentions couldn't possibly matter; that they remain confined to our skulls, and that only our actions have consequences.
 But this is precisely _how_ our darkness gets us to look away, so that it may infuse itself into our actions and thereby escape our skulls.
 These actions then go on to infect countless others, who for some unknown reason feel the urge to turn away from the Light themselves.
 They subconsciously sense that the world has become darker, and _their_ darkness uses this as the perfect excuse to ingratiate itself further.

 There is a secret network of darkness operating just beneath our conscious thresholds.
 We easily sense it in the self-serving lies of our politicians, and the corporate doublespeak that hides the destruction of our very planet behind pretty platitudes.
 But what we have not yet recognized is that none of this could exist without the silent complicity of nearly every one of us.
 The darkest lie of all is that if we only rounded up all the "bad people" and extinguished them, the rest of us would live in harmony.
 Harboring this thought is itself the surest sign that if such a day were to come, we would be the first in line to carry the torch forward under a newly disguised banner.
 It is precisely our inability or unwillingness to confront our own self-deception that enables the darkness to accumulate itself into the large-scale evils, which we then use to further protect our own.
 You can sense it in the continual background hum of casual cruelty that has come to nearly define our civilization.
 None of this means that it's our fault, per se — but it does mean that each of us has a crucial role to play in ending the madness.

-We believe that our darkness exists to help us fight the darkness in others or to protect ourselves from it, but nothing could be further from the truth.
-Ours and theirs aren't even separate.
-The darkness in all of our minds together acts more like a singular _distributed malevolent entity_, manipulating all of humanity from the shadows of our minds.
-The Christians know it as the Devil, and the Buddhists call it the ego.
-You can treat it as a metaphor, but it is also as real as anything you can touch.
-It is why we sometimes suspect the existence of an evil global conspiracy secretly running the show from behind the scenes.
-It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they ultimately filter up.
-It hides itself precisely by convincing us that it doesn't exist — or that it doesn't exist within _us_.
-Every act of unkindness we have ever perpetrated on _anyone_ has only ever been in its service — and part of us has always known this.
-The only way to turn against it is to relinquish all traces of unkindness in our hearts.

-Make no mistake: there certainly _are_ people who knowingly harbor the darkness, and who conspire to bring great harm — and they must be stopped.
-Kindness doesn't mean being nice or gentle, or even tolerant or understanding.
-It can be as fierce or even violent as the situation warrants.
-It can express contempt for beliefs and behaviors.
-It can even use mockery, shaming, and _apparent_ contempt for people in its service.
-Its only defining characteristic is that it is utterly free of self-deception.
-If there is even the _slightest_ trace of malice, _genuine_ contempt, or self-righteousness, then it is already infected with the seed of darkness.
-Such behavior _can_ temporarily suppress the darkness in others, of course — but with enough sensitivity, you can always detect its long-term harm.
-Genuine kindness has the opposite effect.
-Even if it appears wrathful from the outside, its unmistakable integrity prevents the darkness in others from finding the "hook" it would otherwise use to justify itself.
-It is thereby subdued, and their "inner Light" is increasingly revealed, if imperceptibly at first.

 It is impossible to put too fine a point on the difference between these two approaches, no matter how similar they can outwardly appear.
 In one of them, we are gleefully shoving the person deeper into the abyss, by convincing ourselves that they "deserve" it.
 Part of us can _always_ sense their inner Light, no matter how well hidden, and even when they cannot consciously detect it in themselves.
 We are smothering its cries, knowing fully well that no one will blame us for it, and that we will have plausible deniability even if they do.
 It is _malevolent,_ and it is this malevolence that leaks into the world, sullying it, even when we are convinced that it couldn't possibly.
 In the other approach, we are refusing to forsake them, even when they have forsaken themselves.
 It is the one thing their darkness cannot stand: incontrovertible proof that the Light isn't just a myth.
 All of its tricks are rendered useless against this primordial foe, and it is forced to release its grip.
 We must forego the violent pleasure of seeing our apparent enemies subjugated, but in exchange are rewarded with the incomparable satisfaction of watching our true enemy permanently evaporate.